What are company values?

 Company values are how organizations define the core pillars of their identity and principles which also affect the way they conduct their business.
 Every company has a unique set of core values and they support the vision and decision making processes within the organization.

 Core values are really important.
-They are an essential and guiding force as your company grows.
+They are an essential and guiding force helping your company grow and strengthening organizational culture.
 Thus, we’ve spent a lot of time researching best practices for defining company values, and what have we found?
 Here are two main takeaways:

 - There is no one right way to do it.
 While there are some guidelines, every company has its own story when it comes to values.